-1. Wrap a flathead screwdriver with a soft cloth to prevent damage to the lens and remove the lens by carefully prying on the edge of the lens.

-2. Disconnect the bulb by pulling it out.
+- 1. Wrap a flathead screwdriver with a soft cloth to prevent damage to the lens and remove the lens by carefully prying on the edge of the lens. - 2.
+Disconnect the bulb by pulling it out.

-▼Replacing Interior Light Bulbs

-Overhead light/Map lights (With overhead console)
+▼ Replacing Interior Light Bulbs Overhead light/Map lights (Front)